kite-sdk/kite/kite-tools/src/site/markdown/index.md

 # Cloudera Development Kit - Tools Module

-The Tools Module is a collection of command-line tools and APIs for performing common tasks with CDK.
+The Tools Module is a collection of command-line tools and APIs for performing common tasks with Kite.

-## Example - Convert Combined Log Format files to a CDK dataset
+## Example - Convert Combined Log Format files to a Kite dataset

 From the tools module, build with